Blog

 What Is a Service Robot?

 A service robot is an autonomous or semi-autonomous robot designed to perform useful tasks for humans or equipment, excluding industrial automation applications.
-Unlike their manufacturing counterparts that work on assembly lines, service robots operate in human environments—hotels, hospitals, restaurants, retail stores, and homes.
+The International Federation of Robotics (IFR) categorizes them into professional service robots (commercial settings) and personal service robots (domestic use like robot vacuums).

 1. Professional service robots: Used in commercial settings like hospitals, hotels, warehouses, and public spaces